 So tell me, what is colour theory?

 In Colour Theory there are a couple of core concepts that you must understand before beginning to think about designing something; the concept behind the colour wheel and also the kind of feeling each colour represents and gives off to the viewer.

-It’s vital to know how colours interact with each other; if combined in certain ways they have different effects on each other, for instance a red dot on an orange background will appear small and limp whereas that same red dot on a green background will become embellished, bold, and more fierce, this is due to them being complementary colours, which we discussed previously.
+It’s vital to know how colours interact with each other; if combined in certain ways they have different effects on each other, for instance, a red dot on an orange background will appear inconsiderable and barely noticeable whereas that same red dot on a green background will become embellished, bold, and more fierce, this is due to them being complementary colours, which we discussed previously.
 These colour schemes are necessary to know as they can be utilised to create a considerably aesthetically interesting image for use in art, decoration, marketing, or anything you want.
-Colour compliments, in particular, are used frequently in pop art, however it is also often used in visual design.
+Colour compliments, in particular, are used frequently in pop art, however, it is also often used in visual design and computer graphics.

 Having a small number of colours that work perfectly together is very important to any brand of a business, these can be complementary but most often are split complementary colours, with the addition of a tone of black preset colour, as well as sometimes containing white in the palette.
-If you’re a business promoting children’s clothes or toys it may be a smart idea to use warm and exciting colours like yellow and orange, yellow being a very hyper active and bright colour that likes to have fun while orange is attention grabbing but not overbearing and aggressive like red.
+If you’re a business promoting children’s clothes or toys it may be a smart idea to use warm and exciting colours like yellow and orange, yellow being a very hyperactive and bright colour that likes to have fun while orange is attention-grabbing but not overbearing and aggressive like red.

 How can it be used?

 Apple is a very good example of colour in branding done right.
 Apple products mostly feature a white and grey colour scheme, which represents purity, professionalism and practicality.
-The apple logo itself is mostly grey and because of that it allows apple to have a very formal, professional and desirable looking brand.
+The apple logo itself is mostly grey and because of that, it allows apple to have a very formal, professional and desirable looking brand.
 People who see it want to be a part of it because it presents itself as the provider for essential personal and professional equipment.
 The utilisation of white gives off the impression the consumer that the products produced are clean, and built to a very good standard.

-In essence using colour theory in branding is about sending a message without saying anything.
+In essence, using colour theory in branding is about sending a message without saying anything.
 That is the general idea of what you should be trying to accomplish while designing your brand image.
 You want to let people know what kind of business you are and who your target demographic is, just by the colour design of your brand, and the use of colour theory will help you do just that.

-Painting Pixels can produce a full branding pack that will work well with your whole company image, fonts, styles, layout, logo, and colour range – assets that work in perfect sync with your logo, website, printed leaflets, business cards and more.
+Here at Painting Pixels, we can produce a full branding package that will work well with your whole company image, fonts, styles, layout, logo, and colour range – assets that work in perfect sync with your logo, website, printed leaflets, business cards and more.
 Check out our Graphic Design page to see our professional designs for yourself.
 And be sure to check out our YouTube Channel for more interesting and entertaining content.